faramarzmunshi/d2l-nlp/README.md

 ---

 ## Notebook 5: Language Models
+  - Construction of simple N-gram (Unigram + bigram) models
+    - Introduce the concept of evaluation and metrics (Likelihood and Perplexity)
+  - Simple feed-forward NN Language model building
+  - Demonstrate complications, and the solutions:
     - Smoothing
+    - Backoff
-  - Char/BPE/Word level embeddings
+  - Char/BPE/Word level embeddings, and the effect on the language model

 #### Exercises: